Sunday, Day 1 Venice

-After breakfast in the hotel, we enjoy a guided tour of Verona, before driving to Venice to board La Bella Vita for a Prosecco Welcome.
-After lunch, an afternoon cruise takes us along the Giudecca Canal past some of Venice’s most famous monuments: the Chiesa del Redentore, the impressive Basilica di Santa Maria della Salute and the Punta della Dogana to our mooring outside the Naval Museum.
-We then take a spectacular tour of the Doge’s Palace before a delightful first dinner courtesy of Chef Andrea.
+Guests are met at the designated meeting point in Venice or Mestre and transferred to La Bella Vita for a Prosecco Welcome.
+Our late afternoon cruise takes us along the Giudecca Canal past some of Venice’s most famous monuments: the Chiesa del Redentore, the impressive Basilica di Santa Maria della Salute and the Punta della Dogana to our mooring outside the Naval Museum.
+We then take a spectacular tour of the famous Doge’s Palace before a delightful first dinner courtesy of Chef Andrea.
 Perhaps an evening stroll in St Mark’s square before your first night on board.

-Monday, 12 August 2019.
-Venice to San Pietro in Volta
+Monday, Day 2 Venice to San Pietro in Volta

-This morning, a guided tour of the magnificent opera house, the Gran Teatro La Fenice, where the premières of operas by composers such as Rossini and Verdi were performed.
-It was destroyed by a devastating fire in 1996, but after a complete refurbishment of its spectacular interior, the opera house re-opened in 2004.
-After lunch back on board, we cruise to Pellestrina which separates the Venetian Lagoon from the Adriatic Sea, along the Canal of the Orphans, passing lagoon islands with their ancient monasteries, painted fishing boats and tiny churches.
-Enjoy a walk at sunset before dinner on board.
+After breakfast we visit the magnificent Teatro La Fenice, where the premières of operas by composers such as Rossini and Verdi were performed, it was destroyed by a devastating fire in 1996, but after a complete refurbishment of its spectacular interior, the opera house re-opened in 2004.
+After lunch on board we cruise to Pellestrina where we have the chance to take a sunset stroll or cycle along the 18th century Istrian sea wall.
+Dinner on board.

-Tuesday, 13 August 2019.
-San Pietro in Volta to Taglio di Po
+Tuesday, Day 3 San Pietro in Volta to Taglio di Po

-Wednesday, 14 August 2019.
-Taglio di Po to Zelo
+Wednesday, Day 4 Taglio di Po to Zelo

-Thursday, 15 August 2019.
-Zelo to Governolo
+Thursday, Day 5 Zelo to Governolo

-Friday, 16 August 2019.
-Governolo to Mantua
+Friday, Day 6 Governolo to Mantua

 Our final cruise has a dramatic approach to Mantua, a Renaissance city with a captivating lakeside setting and home to Verdi’s opera Rigoletto.
 Mantua displays extraordinary neo-classical and baroque architecture, portrayed in the 14th century Ducal Palace housing some 15 gardens and courtyards, a museum, basilica, intricate frescoes, the Gallery of Mirrors and the exquisite Rivers Room.
 We explore the city further, finding “Rigoletto’s House” near the cathedral, then finally, we visit the intimate Teatro Bibiena, a delightful baroque theatre with a bell-shaped interior that opened with a concert by a 13-year-old Mozart in 1770.
 A wonderful finale to our Italian opera adventure.
 Captain’s Farewell Dinner on board.